• Getting Started

 App Router Integration (src/app/layout.ts)

 This is the main layout file for Next.js.
-It uses userAgent to detect devices for preloaded state and wraps the app in StyleRegistry for SSR compatibility.
+It uses userAgent to detect devices for preloaded state, reads the theme cookie on the server, and wraps the entire app in StyleRegistry at the root layout so every route segment shares one Emotion cache during SSR.

 import type { Metadata } from 'next'